Lua1403/SQL-Teaching-/README.md

     ```
 26. Can you use left joins to match character names with the actors that play them, and use aliases to call the two columns returned character and actor?
     ```
+    SELECT character.name AS character, actor.name AS actor FROM character
+    LEFT JOIN character_actor
+    ON character.id = character_actor.character_id
+    LEFT JOIN actor
+    ON character_actor.actor_id = actor.id
     ```
+27. Can you run a query that returns the name of an employee and the name of their boss?
+Use column aliases to make the columns employee_name and boss_name.
+    ``
+    aa
+    ``